watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/agentApp/README.md

 ## Viewing the conversational history between an agent and the assistant

 On the [Twilio Flex - Agent Desktop](https://flex.twilio.com/agent-desktop/).
-After receiving the request, the agent can then view the conversation history from their agent desktop during the call with the end user.
+After receiving the request, the agent can then view the conversation history from the agent desktop during the call with the end user.

 <p align="center">
 <img src="images/twilio-flex-agent-app.png" width="60%">